CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: Conclusions

 \acknowledgments

-We are grateful to G.~Kasieczka and B.~Nachman for helpful discussions and comments on the draft.
+We are grateful to G.~Kasieczka, B.~Nachman, and T.~Plehn for helpful discussions and comments on the draft.
 We also thank B.~Nachman for his assistance with reproducing the \cg\ results using their github.
 This work was supported by DOE grant DOE-SC0010008.

 In this work, we used the {\tt NumPy 1.16.4} \cite{harris2020array}, {\tt Matplotlib 3.1.0} \cite{4160265}, {\tt pandas 0.24.2} \cite{reback2020pandas}, {\tt sklearn 0.21.2} \cite{scikit-learn}, {\tt h5py 2.9.0} \cite{hdf5}, {\tt pytorch 1.7.1} \cite{NEURIPS2019_9015}, and {\tt nflows 0.14} \cite{nflows} software packages.
 Our code is available at {\tt https://gitlab.com/claudius-krause/caloflow}.